 In the event that a student does have trouble with his or her behavior, the PBIS program also has a process to help students manage their behavior.
 Behavioral interventions are designed for students who need more support than provided through the core program.
-Typically the need for intervention is evidenced by repeated office discipline referrals in a short period of time.
+Typically, the need for intervention is evidenced by repeated office discipline referrals in a short period of time.
 A student who is struggling can receive booster lessons on the expectations.
 In addition, individual incentive plans can be developed to address a student's specific behavior.
 Additional staff members such as our guidance counselor or behavioral therapist can provide small group or individual instruction on coping skills, decision-making and thinking before making a choice.

 Research has shown that the program has been successful by decreasing the number of office referrals and an observed increase in positive behavior by all students.
-At Hoover, students and staff are expected to practice/embrace the PBIS mission to be Safe, Responsible and Respectful.
+At Ferderbar, students and staff are expected to practice/embrace the PBIS mission to be Safe, Responsible and Respectful.

 Please contact your child's teacher or the school office if you would like additional information on this program.
+In addition, please look for our PBIS updates in our monthly newsletter.
+Our team will have information available at our Back to School Night, Family Picnic Night, and other school functions to help keep you informed.